aclindstrom112001/data-wrangling-eda/README.md

 **Observations:**
 - Strong correlations exist between SiblingsSpouses and ParentsChildren, suggesting that family groups often traveled together.
 - Fare is moderately correlated with Class, reflecting higher prices for higher classes.
+- Sex is strongly correlated with Survival, showing that gender played an important role in whether someone survived
 - Other variables show weak correlations, indicating mostly independent features.

 ---